rhaiscript/book/src/rust/packages/create.md

 By far the easiest way to create a custom [package] is to call `plugin::combine_with_exported_module!` from within `def_package!` which simply merges in all the functions defined within a [plugin module].

-In fact, this exactly is how Rhai's built-in packages, such as `BasicMathPackage`, are implemented.
+In fact, this exactly is how Rhai's built-in [packages], such as `BasicMathPackage`, are implemented.

-Due to specific requirements of a [package], `plugin::combine_with_exported_module!` _flattens_ all sub-modules (i.e. all functions and [type iterators] defined within sub-modules are pulled up to the top level instead) and so there will not be any sub-modules added to the package.
+Due to specific requirements of a [package], `plugin::combine_with_exported_module!` _flattens_ all sub-modules (i.e. all functions and [type iterators] defined within sub-modules are pulled up to the top level instead) and so there will not be any sub-modules added to the [package].

 Variables in the [plugin module] are ignored.